RIST-tinoue/cmiputil/README.rst

     >>> from cmiputil import convoc
     >>> help(convoc)

-See also each source files, tests, and sample apprications.
+See also each pydoc, tests, and sample applications.

 Document
 --------